hotosm/osm-fieldwork/docs/programs.md

 ## osmfile.py

-This module write OSM XML format output file.
+This module writes OSM XML format output file.

 osmfile.py is a Python module that provides functionality for writing OpenStreetMap (OSM) XML format output files.
 It is used as part of the odkconvert toolset, and can be used as part of a larger Python application.